 When you enroll in regular lessons, you are committing to a spot on the teacher’s schedule for the same day and same time each week.
 This time is reserved especially for you, whether the lesson is in-person or online.
 If you need to reschedule a lesson, read more about our cancellation and makeup policy here.

 We encourage but do not require students to perform in our regularly scheduled recitals.
-We also offer group performance opportunities, such as in our Modern Band (rock band) and Big Band (jazz) ensembles for middle school, high school, and adult students.
+We also offer group performance opportunities, such as in our Modern Band (teen rock band), House Band (advanced rock band), and Big Band (jazz) ensembles for middle school, high school, and adult students.
 Our collaborative learning environment facilitates plenty of opportunities for performing with other students or teachers.
 Students under age 18 also have the opportunity to audition for merit scholarships each spring.

 How do I know what events are coming up or if my lesson is rescheduled?